asrafulsgit/l2-assignment-01/Readme.md

 //     property : type;
 // }
 ```
-For example, I have a "car" object, we can use an interface:
+For example, if I have a "car" object, I can define it using an interface:
 ```
 interface Car {
   name: string;